David Pogue: Consumer advocacy

 In July 2009, Pogue launched "Take Back the Beep."
 The campaign was designed to raise consumer awareness about American cellphone carriers’ mandatory 15-second voice mail instructions.
-Pogue wrote that the instructions are unnecessary, as most everyone knows "what to do at the beep."
-However, because consumers can’t easily turn the instructions off (if at all), the instructions eat into consumers’ voice plan minutes.
+Pogue wrote that the instructions are unnecessary, as most everyone knows "what to do at the beep".
+However, because consumers can not easily turn the instructions off (if at all), the instructions eat into consumers’ voice plan minutes.
 "I calculated that if Verizon’s 87 million customers leave or check messages twice each business day, that comes out to $750 million of air time a year — your money and your time, listening to pointless instructions over and over again."
 Pogue explained how consumers could bypass the voice mail instructions, encouraged readers to complain about the practice to their carriers, and provided links where they could file complaints.
 Other media outlets reported on the "Take Back the Beep" campaign, including radio stations and blogs such as Gizmodo, Engadget, The Consumerist, and Technologizer.
 As a result of the "Take Back the Beep" campaign, AT&T shortened its voicemail instructions to eight seconds down from 12 or 15, though no other carriers followed suit and Verizon Wireless did not respond to the campaign.

-In November 2009, Pogue reported on a Verizon customer’s complaint that the wireless carrier charged $1.99 for "bogus data downloads" every time an internet connection was established, even if the user did not intend to use the connection.
+In November 2009, Pogue reported on a Verizon customer's complaint that the wireless carrier charged $1.99 for "bogus data downloads" every time an internet connection was established, even if the user did not intend to use the connection.
 The practice was validated by a reader who claimed to work for Verizon.
 The charge resulted whenever a Verizon customer touched the up-arrow key on some Verizon phones.
 The key is easy to hit accidentally and is preprogrammed by Verizon to launch the mobile Web, causing the consumer to incur a $1.99 data charge each time the key is pressed.
-As a result of Pogue’s reportage, the Federal Communications Commission (FCC) asked Verizon to explain the data charge.
+As a result of Pogue's reportage, the Federal Communications Commission (FCC) asked Verizon to explain the data charge.
 In October 2010, in response to the FCC inquiry, Verizon agreed to pay up to $90 million in refunds to 15 million customers "wrongly charged for data sessions or Internet use," one of the largest refunds by a telecommunications company.